vanstrouble/opentab-alfred-workflow/README.md

 ## Download

+- Available on the Alfred Gallery.
+[Get it here](https://alfred.app/workflows/vanstrouble/open-tabs-finder/).
-- Get it on GitHub [here](https://github.com/vanstrouble/opentab-alfred-workflow/releases/latest).
+- You can also download it directly from GitHub [here](https://github.com/vanstrouble/opentab-alfred-workflow/releases/latest).

 ## Usage